-It sounds as if Phil Neelands (“How about some letters supporting Trump?”
-July 1) has sold his soul at the proverbial crossroads in his extolling the accomplishments of our current president, while complaining that The Salt Lake Tribune does not publish letters supporting the man.
+It sounds as if Phil Neelands (Public Forum, July 1) has sold his soul at the proverbial crossroads in his extolling the accomplishments of our current president, while complaining that The Salt Lake Tribune does not publish letters supporting the man.

 All of Mr. Neelands' praise involves financial gain (much of which was simply inherited from the previous administration).
 He is willing to overlook the president's amoral behavior, including lying on a daily basis, self-aggrandizement, mocking the disabled, objectifying women and using his office for personal financial gain for himself and his family.